The author's background includes law enforcement and U.S. military service. She enjoys writing about canine behavior and

 The Wolf-and-Jackal Debate

 So, if all dogs descend from the same species, which species is it?
 Most scientists seem to believe that the originating species is most likely the wolf (this is my feeling as well), but why not the jackal, as some have inferred?
 Let's take a look at both species and see what we can learn.
 If we take a peek at the similarities between the two species, it is most likely that the wolf is "dog-zero," if you will.

 First, the dog and the wolf share similar dental characteristics.
 The jackal's teeth are arranged significantly differently from both the wolf and the dog.
 In a study conducted in 1965 (Scott and Fuller) where 90 behavioral habits of domestic canines were investigated, only 19 were missing from the wolf.
 The jackal's behavioral patterns differed so greatly that they were not even documented.
 The jackal's social behaviors vary widely from the domestic dog and wolf as well.

 Based on this investigation, we can determine that the creature we should be looking at when deciphering the origin of dog ancestry is most certainly the wolf.

 The Wolf and Aggression-Free Leadership

 The wolf is an animal that resides within a society based on understanding rather than aggression.
 When we think of wolf techniques for the training of our dogs, they get skewed with the misconceived notions that the way of the wolf is one of anger and battle.
 For the pack to be as successful as it, the intense assumption humans make pertaining to the fighting wolf, would actually destroy the pack before it ever began to strengthen it.
-The pack leader, or Alpha wolf, doesn't hold the role as such by constant aggression or conflict.
+The pack leader, or Alpha wolf, doesn't hold the role by constant aggression or conflict.
 His authority is reinforced regularly by compliance on the part of the other pack members.